 Once the Registration Form has been received, parents are given the option to secure their son’s place at the school on payment of the acceptance fee of £1,800.
-Fifteen months before projected entry, the Headmaster gives an introductory talk to all prospective parents, to outline the ethos and protocols of the school, together with any important news and/or developments.
+Fifteen months before projected entry, the Headmaster invites all prospective parents to an ‘Introductory Talk’, to outline the ethos and protocols of the school, together with any important news and/or developments.

 In the Autumn Term, the year prior to entry to Reception, prospective pupils are offered the chance to attend a ‘Taster Afternoon’.
 It is an opportunity for boys to experience a little of school life, whilst their parents and the school take time to reacquaint themselves.

 Subsequently, that term, remaining places up to a maximum of 48 are offered, in order of registration.
 Prospective pupils with brothers already in the school are given priority.
 Parents are asked to confirm their acceptance of the place by paying the Acceptance Fee of £1,800.
 New parents who have accepted a place are notified about the ‘Welcome to Durston’ afternoon, to which they are asked to bring their sons.
 This takes place in the Summer Term before entry.
 New boys meet the Reception Teachers and Teaching Assistants, giving the staff an opportunity to make an informal assessment of them.
 Staff can ascertain something of the capabilities of each boy, allowing them to assign a balance of boys to the three Reception Form Classes.

 Further information about the offer and acceptance of places can be found in the Admissions Policy, downloadable below.